Symposium Key Voices

 Dr. Karla Jessen Williamson

 is an Assistant Professor at Educational Foundations, University of Saskatchewan in Canada.
 She is a kalaaleq, an Inuk born in Appamiut, western coast of Greenland, and grew up in Maniitsoq.
 She speaks her Inuktut dialect fully as she was totally immersed into the worldview of the Inuit.
 As a matriarch she has two adult children and three grandchildren.
 The latter are fluent speakers of their grandmother’s Inuktut language while growing up in Iqaluit, Nunavut.
-As an Indigenous researcher she focuses on the wellbeing of Indigenous children, their families, and communities and always look for ways in which the aspirations for their autonomous rights are materialized.
+As an Indigenous researcher she focuses on the wellbeing of Indigenous children, their families, and communities and always looks for ways in which the aspirations for their autonomous rights are materialized.
 She speaks and writes about Indigenous paradigms and philosophies and remain committed to making contributions to Indigenous ancestors’ insights into humanity.
 Karla is well appreciated locally, nationally and internationally and involved in significant bodies nationally and internationally emphasizing decolonization processes.
 She is also an accomplished poet.

 Dr. Vic Satzewich